East Somerset Agricultural Society

 Boy Scouts of America

-First formed in Hartland as Troop 190 in the 1920s with Merrill A. Moore serving as the first Scout Master.
+First formed in Hartland as Troop 190 in the 1920s with Merrill A. Moore serving as one of the first Scout Masters.

 It was later reorganized as Troop 486 of the BSA Pine Tree Council of Maine with boys from Hartland, St Albans and Palmyra.
 Scout Masters in the 1960s & 1970s included Maynard Deering of Hartland, Truman Fowler of Palmyra and Ron Fowle of St Albans.